jarnowu/FLUX-customID/RUNPOD_DEPLOYMENT.md

      }'
 ```

+### Common Issues and Solutions

+1. Worker Initialization Failures:
+   - Check logs for "Workspace directory not found" - Ensure volume is mounted at /workspace
+   - Check logs for "Required model file/directory not found" - Verify all models are in correct paths
+   - Check CUDA/GPU availability in logs
+   - Verify model file permissions

+2. Request Timeouts:
+   - Increase worker timeout settings if needed
+   - Monitor GPU memory usage
+   - Check for model loading delays

+3. Image Processing Errors:
+   - Verify input image format (supported: JPEG, JPG, PNG, WEBP)
+   - Check image dimensions (max: 2048x2048)
+   - Monitor temp directory space

+### Log Monitoring
+The worker now provides detailed logging at each initialization step:
+- Workspace directory verification
+- Model path validation
+- Transformer loading
+- Pipeline initialization
+- Model initialization

+Monitor these logs in the RunPod dashboard for troubleshooting.

 ## Monitoring and Build Status
 Monitor your deployment in the RunPod dashboard.
+The worker provides detailed logging for debugging.
 Builds can have the following statuses:
 - **Building**: Container is currently building
 - **Failed**: Build failed - check logs for details
 - **Pending**: Build is scheduled